Help us understand our audience.

 What was the challenge?

-• Widespread poverty in Lansing: In the wake of the 2008 Financial Crisis, many of Lansing’s 120,000 residents faced major financial challenges.
-Roughly 40 percent of Lansing residents were low-income, and unemployment doubled to more than 12 percent.
-Meanwhile, Lansing experienced a 20-percent increase in house foreclosures in 2011, with 10 percent of the population delinquent in property tax payments
+• Increasing financial pressures on Lansing residents: In the wake of the 2008 Financial Crisis, many of Lansing’s residents faced major financial challenges.
+Roughly 40 percent of Lansing residents were low-income, and the unemployment rate doubled to more than 12 percent.
+Meanwhile, Lansing experienced a 20 percent increase in housing foreclosures in 2011, with 10 percent of the population delinquent in property tax payments.

 • Higher education increasingly inaccessible: With many families struggling to cover basic costs, few families with low incomes reported having a savings plan for their children's postsecondary education.
 At the same time, higher education costs continued to rise, making post-secondary education increasingly unattainable for many Lansing residents.
 In Lansing today, just a quarter of residents 25 or older have a bachelor's degree.

-• Underutilized economic mobility programs for families: To address these dual challenges, Lansing civic and government leaders launched several public and non-profit programs to support family savings and financial empowerment.
-These efforts were anchored by the City of Lansing’s Financial Empowerment Center, which was created in 2013.
-Despite a clear and growing need, many low-income families were unfamiliar with the FEC’s services.
-As the FEC matured and grew, meanwhile, it sought to reach more low-income families -- a population that could especially benefit from the program’s services.
+• Building capacity to promote financial empowerment: To address these dual challenges, Lansing civic and government leaders launched several public and non-profit programs to support family savings and financial empowerment.
+These efforts were anchored by the City of Lansing’s Office of Financial Empowerment, which was created in 2013.

 What was the solution?

-• Expanding financial empowerment services: After the FEC’s three-year pilot period, its host agency, the City of Lansing Office of Financial Empowerment, slowly began to expand its offerings alongside community partners.
-These include Lansing SAVE, which creates a children’s savings account for each Lansing public school student; Bank On, which helps Lansing residents open safe and affordable bank accounts; and Offender Success, a reentry program focused on reducing recidivism.
+• Expanding financial empowerment services: After launching the FEC, the Office of Financial Empowerment expanded its programmatic offerings in collaboration with its community partners.
+These programs include Lansing SAVE, which creates a children’s savings account for each Lansing public school student; Bank On, which helps Lansing residents open safe and affordable bank accounts; and OS Reentry, a program focused on reducing recidivism among formerly incarcerated individuals.

 What factors drove success?

-• Leveraging data to build trust: Since its launch, the FEC has carefully tracked outcome data, such as debt reduction and increased savings, to measure its effectiveness and refine its approach.
-By the time the office’s initial 3-year funding runway expired, the FEC leaders had built a strong, evidence-based case to secure sustainable funding streams from the city and private donors.
+• Leveraging data to build trust: Since its launch, the OFE has carefully tracked outcome data, such as reductions in client debt, to measure the effectiveness of and refine its programs.
+This enables the OFE to build a strong, evidence-based case when seeking funding from the city and private donors.

 What were the major obstacles?

-• An understaffed office: Lansing’s Office of Financial Empowerment was originally launched to house a single program, the Financial Empowerment Center.
-It did so from 2013-2016.
-As the FEC’s impact grew, the City of Lansing identified it as the best place to house three other programs (Lansing SAVE, Bank On, and Offender Success).
-The OFE’s significantly expanded portfolio did not come with a commensurate expansion of staff capacity.
-With only 3 full-time employees, the OFE faces constraints in growing each program at a consistent rate.
+• Limited staffing capacity: Lansing’s Office of Financial Empowerment was originally launched to house a single program, the Financial Empowerment Center.
+As the OFE demonstrated impact, it grew to house three other financial empowerment programs: Lansing SAVE, Bank On, and OS Reentry.
+Initially, the OFE’s significantly expanded portfolio did not come with a commensurate increase in staffing, placing constraints on its ability to grow each program.
+However, the OFE is poised to add several staff members in 2024, giving it needed additional capacity.

-• COVID hampers in-person recruitment and service delivery: The COVID-19 pandemic forced the FEC to deliver financial counseling virtually, which proved especially challenging for the students it was seeking to reach as part of BOLD Lansing.
-With BOLD Lansing originally planning for significant in-school advertising and word-of-mouth referrals, the pandemic limited the impact of the program’s marketing campaign.
+• COVID hampers in-person recruitment and service delivery: The COVID-19 pandemic forced OFE to deliver much of its programming virtually, which proved especially challenging for programming targeted toward K-12 students.
+With BOLD Lansing originally planning for a significant in-school marketing campaign, the pandemic limited the impact of this effort.

 Timeline